Ronin1702/KaiChen_PortfolioSite/README.md

 This is our second homework project websit for my personal portfolio.

 This portfolio site presents my name, a business profile picture of me, and links to all my works and contacts.
-When the user click on the navigation bar, the site should jump to its section corelatively.
+When the user click on the navigation bar, the site should jump to the corealted section.
-For all of my works I have presented a clickable screenshot or icon, of which once clicked should take the user to the right websites.
+For all of my works I have presented a clickable link as a screenshot or icon, of which once clicked should take the user to the right websites.
 The first application is presented in a larger size than others.
 This site should resize itself according to the user's screen size.